xinu-os/xinu/docs/development/Kernel-Normal-Form.rst

 Kernel Normal Form (KNF)
 ========================

-This page describes major aspects of the preferred style for kernel source files in the Xinu operating system source tree.
+This section describes major aspects of the preferred style for kernel source files in the Xinu operating system source tree.

 .. contents::